cwilliams-upstart/ChartingSpike/README.md

 ## Charting Library Comparison
 This project was create to compare and contrast different charting libraries.
-The three in this demo are [Apex Charts]: (https://apexcharts.com/), ChartJS(https://www.chartjs.org/), and HighChart(https://www.highcharts.com/).
+The three in this demo are Apex Charts(https://apexcharts.com/), ChartJ(https://www.chartjs.org/), and HighCharts(https://www.highcharts.com/).

 ## Apex Charts